<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=7154857&amp;fmt=gif">

 • Organisations in the top quartile for leadership diversity are 33-39% more likely to financially outperform their peers.

 Bias also lives in our tech.
 Biased algorithms are already impacting underrepresented candidates.
 Algorithmic bias can quietly reinforce inequality unless we design for inclusion from the outset.
-That means auditing your systems, diversifying your data sets and involving the right voices in shaping the tools we use.
+That means auditing your systems, diversifying your data sets and involving the right voices in shaping the tools you use.

 Tip 2: Harness Diverse Perspectives